Home Aviation Private Jets to Final Four Indianapolis 2026

 EYE

 Also covered by the FAA notice.
 Open to the public, Jet A available, FBO operated by Jet Access.
-Adds genuine flexibility to the regional picture.
+The shorter runway makes aircraft type a relevant consideration — confirm suitability before booking.

 Runway: 4,200 ft · Aircraft type dependent